Three little words you, we, and I.

 Just this week, Jim came to see me.
 He was heading into a performance discussion with one of his team.
-Jim had done a lot of background work, sought feedback and reflected on his own observations experience with this manager and his team.
+Jim had done a lot of background work, sought feedback and reflected on his own observations and experience with this manager and his team.
 He had written his comments relating to various objectives and he wanted my perspective on how clear his message was.

-He read: ‘you need to lead your team more, you need to keep them better informed, and you need to coach each team member‘.
+He read: ‘You need to lead your team more, you need to keep them better informed, and you need to coach each team member‘.
 All valid comments.

 I noticed Jim’s emotional tone was negative.
 He sounded pressured.
-I repeated back to him – I need you to,…… then asked, what does that sound like?
+I repeated back to him – I need you to… then asked, what does that sound like?

 How on earth do I shift the ownership to my team member?
-Jim continued ‘I want him to succeed.
+Jim continued, ‘I want him to succeed.
 I want him to be far more effective with his team.

 I want you to be a more effective leader.
-I want you to actively lead your team; I want you to keep them well informed of the bigger context and what is going on, and I want you to actively coach each team member to develop their abilities.
+I want you to actively lead your team.
+I want you to keep them well informed of the bigger context and what is going on, and I want you to actively coach each team member to develop their abilities.

 I want you to delegate more, and I want you to set priorities and work to these.
 We reflected together.
-By using I rather than you in these examples and want, rather than need, Jim was owning both the direction and shifting the action to his team member by describing the results he wanted.
+By using I rather than you in these examples and want, rather than need, Jim was both owning the direction and shifting the action to his team member by describing the results he wanted.

 Jim had shifted his language to be inviting and inspiring rather than demanding.
 Jim sounded more engaged with his team member.
 His emotional tone was positive.
 My sense was the recipient was less likely to feel judged or criticized and more likely to feel inspired to develop his abilities.